NCAR/HPC-Docs/docs/environment-and-software/user-environment/index.md

 Users have the ability to customize and tailor their software environment to meet specific needs, using three different processes depending on use case:

 !!! question "Modules vs. Conda - what's right for my use case?"
-    The two main methods for gaining access to sofware are through the module systsem or conda environments.
+    The two main methods for gaining access to software are through the module systsem or conda environments.
 Understandably, this complexity is often the source of confusion.

     In general, users should prefer the [module system](modules.md) when leveraging performance-critical parallel computing, particularly with